Bunner Sisters: Evelina

-Younger sister to Ann Eliza, Evelina is more romantic and dreamy, yearning for a life beyond the small shop she and her sister own.
-Her self-centeredness and impressionability drive her love Mr. Ramy and lead her into other poor choices.
+Younger sister to Ann Eliza, Evelina is more romantic and dreamy, yearning for a life beyond the small shop she and her sister run.
+Her impressionability leads her to fall for Mr Ramy, a decision that sets the tragic events of the story in motion.

 Herman Ramy

-German clockmaker from whos Ann Eliza buys a clock for Evelina's birthday, setting off the events of the story.
+German clockmaker from whom Ann Eliza buys a clock for Evelina's birthday, setting off the events of the story.

 Mrs. Hochmuller

-A friend of Mr. Ramy, her existence in the story reveals Mr. Ramy's secret hidden life.
-In the story, she symbolizes the unseen and complicated the lives of lower-class women, leaving them to navigate complex relationships and economic challenges on their own.
+A friend of Mr. Ramy, her existence in the story reveals Mr. Ramy's secret life.
+In the story, she symbolizes the unseen and complicated lives of lower-class women, leaving them to navigate complex relationships and economic challenges on their own.

 Miss Mellins

 A seamstress and neighbor of the Bunner sisters, she is known for her gossiping and dramatic storytelling.
 Her position in the story is mainly adding humor to the story and shows the close-knit, limited social circle of the sisters, further showcasing the limited social opportunities for companionship in their community.